Time Crystal in the Nonlinear Phonon Mode of the Trapped Ions: Introduction

-Recently, nonlinear systems with limit cycles prove to be a powerful platform for achieving this goal~\cite{PhysRevLett.130.150401,wu2024dissipative}.
-By introducing linear damping, linear gain, and nonlinear damping, a feasible approach based on the nonlinear system is provided in~\cite{TimeCrystals}, where the system exhibits a metastable state with stable oscillations during its time evolution, accompanied by a dissipative evolution process with a timescale far exceeding the oscillation period.
-If the dissipation processes can be precisely controlled in experiments, the time crystals can be observed.
+Recently, nonlinear systems with limit cycles prove to be another powerful platform to achieve CTCs~\cite{PhysRevLett.130.150401,wu2024dissipative}.
+By introducing linear damping, linear gain and nonlinear damping, a feasible approach based on the nonlinear system is proposed in Ref.~\cite{TimeCrystals}, where the system exhibits a metastable state with stable oscillations during its time evolution, accompanied by a dissipative evolution process with a timescale far exceeding the oscillation period.
+If there is an experimental system with precisely controlled dissipation processes and accessible experimental parameters, the time crystals may be well experimentally observed.

-As an ideal experimental platform, ion traps enable precise control and exhibit sophisticated engineering characteristics of dissipative mechanisms~\cite{PhysRevLett.110.110502,PhysRevA.98.042310,Cole_2021,PhysRevLett.128.050603,PhysRevLett.131.043605,PhysRevLett.133.090402}.
-By tuning the detuning and Rabi frequencies of lasers, various gain and loss processes can be effectively produced, establishing ion traps as superb platforms for studying non-equilibrium and dissipative phenomena~\cite{PhysRevA.60.145,Charles_Doret_2012}.
-Moreover, their precise single-ion addressing capability ensures the experimental accuracy and controllability of dissipative channels on different ions.
-Another significant advantage lies in high-fidelity fluorescence detection and quantum projection measurement techniques~\cite{10.1063/5.0055999,Schindler_2013,Okada_2006,Zhou_Fei_2010,PhysRevLett.119.193602}, which provide robust data support for investigating time crystal properties.
+As an ideal experimental platform, ion traps can enable precise controls and also exhibit sophisticated engineering characteristics of dissipative mechanisms~\cite{PhysRevLett.110.110502,PhysRevA.98.042310,Cole_2021,PhysRevLett.128.050603,PhysRevLett.131.043605,PhysRevLett.133.090402}.
+For examples, various of gain and loss processes on the spin states and phonon modes can be effectively produced by controlling the detuning and Rabi frequencies of different lasers~\cite{PhysRevLett.77.4728,PhysRevLett.128.050603,PhysRevLett.133.090402}, establishing ion traps as superb platforms for studying non-equilibrium~\cite{An2015,PhysRevLett.120.010601} and dissipative phenomena~\cite{PhysRevLett.128.050603,PhysRevLett.133.090402}.
+Besides, the precise single-ion addressing capability ensures the experimental accuracy and controllability of dissipative channels on different ions~\cite{PhysRevA.60.145}.
+Another significant advantage lies in the high-fidelity fluorescence detection~\cite{10.1063/5.0055999,Schindler_2013,Okada_2006,Zhou_Fei_2010,PhysRevLett.119.193602} and noise controls~\cite{Charles_Doret_2012}, which provide the robust data support for the observation of time crystal properties.